lcharleux/RECH902_2023/README.md

 ## Basic concepts

-Certainly!
-Here are the basic concepts in Git explained in a way that's easy for a student producing source code or LaTeX documents to understand:

 1. **Repository**:
    - Think of a repository as a project folder.
 It's where you store all your source code or LaTeX documents and their history.